BA Film and Portuguese (4PP8)

 You will study film alongside Portuguese language, history and culture units, choosing from a wide range of options that allow you to pursue your own interests.
 Both departments offer a vibrant learning environment with research-led teaching.

 You will spend your third year abroad on a study or work placement in a Portuguese-speaking country, refining your language skills and cultural understanding.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 In your final year you will return to Bristol, where you have the chance to undertake a range of guided project work, including a placement in the creative industries.